 - Identity: the Department needs to develop further its identity by consolidating its capabilities and ambitions, and directing them toward new opportunities in the emerging social and economic conditions.
-The strategic plan should encapsulate this in a mission statement. - Curriculum: the content of the curriculum should be updated to cover current and emerging topics specifically related to the identity of the Department and its educational mission; the structure of the curriculum should be further simplified and geared towards efficiency, transparency and experimentation.
-An unambiguous choice should be made concerning integration (which the Department has already initiated) and specialization. - Teaching: however laudable in terms of dedication to duty, it is questionable whether the current tendency of supervising students far beyond the allocated contact hours is a sustainable approach; teaching methods must be modernized and aligned with the unfortunately diminishing human resources of educational institutions; more computing facilities are required to improve efficiency, including advanced systems for BIM, digital video, interactive systems and mobile information processing. - Research: the transition from individual research to structured programmes, focused on the identity of the Department is a clear priority and must be actively supported by the Institution in human resource management but also through advanced research facilities (which can be shared with advanced modules). - Human resources: the Institution must provide a stable basis for the Department to develop a long-term staffing approach that agrees with the teaching and research constraints of the strategic plan.
-Mobility is an essential part of this approach, so current activities in the Erasmus programme should be encouraged, widened and expanded.

-• Evidencing: promoting products of the Department and encouraging collaboration with external organizations is essential for developing and testing the new identity, attracting funding and fulfilling the scientific and social mission of the Department.
+The strategic plan should encapsulate this in a mission statement. - Curriculum: the content of the curriculum should be updated to cover current and emerging topics specifically related to the identity of the Department and its educational mission; the structure of the curriculum should be further simplified and geared towards efficiency, transparency and experimentation. - Teaching: however laudable in terms of dedication to duty, it is questionable whether the current tendency of supervising students far beyond the allocated contact hours is a sustainable approach; teaching methods must be modernized and aligned with the unfortunately diminishing human resources of educational institutions; more computing facilities are required to improve efficiency, including advanced systems for BIM, digital video, interactive systems and mobile information processing. - Research: the transition from individual research to structured programmes, focused on the identity of the Department is a clear priority and must be actively supported by the Institution in human resource management but also through advanced research facilities (which can be shared with advanced modules). - Human resources: the Institution must provide a stable basis for the Department to develop a long-term staffing approach that agrees with the teaching and research constraints of the strategic plan.
+Mobility is an essential part of this approach, so current activities in the Erasmus programme should be encouraged, widened and expanded. - Evidencing: promoting products of the Department and encouraging collaboration with external organizations is essential for developing and testing the new identity, attracting funding and fulfilling the scientific and social mission of the Department.